SURAJ16S/Java-Project/README.md

 - FlatLaf for the modern Java look and feel.

-- MySQL for the database.
+- MySQL for reliable database management.

-- Thanks to all contributors and open-source libraries used in this project.
+- Special thanks to all contributors and open-source libraries used.

 For any questions or support, please open an issue on GitHub.